andis-spr/fzf-bookmarks/README.md

 ### Configuration

-There are bunch of options you can set in configuration files, like the bookmarks file location or toggle `fzf` preview.
+There are bunch of options you can set in configuration files, like changing the bookmarks file location or toggling `fzf` result preview.

 On *nix systems the main config. values are read from `ENV_NIX.lua`, on Windows respectively - `ENV_WIN.lua`.